See https://docs.sonarqube.org/display/SONAR/Documentation for current functionality

 This analyzer is recommended to launch analysis on Java Maven project.

 You must have previously installed and configured SonarQube Scanner for Maven and read Analyzing Code Source.

 Analyzing a Maven Project

-Analyzing a Maven project consists of running a Maven goal:
+Analyzing a Maven project consists of running the Maven goal

 sonar:sonar in the directory where the pom.xml file sits after having compiled and executed tests:

 To get coverage information, you'll need to generate the coverage report before the analysis.
 See Java Unit Tests and Coverage Results Import and Code Coverage by Integration Tests for Java Project for more information.